Hotels near Palo Verde Park

 Which hotels near Palo Verde Park are good for families?

 Several hotels near Palo Verde Park are well-suited for families.
-La Quinta Inn by Wyndham Tucson East (0.96 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Hampton Inn & Suites Tucson East / Williams Center (0.97 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Woodspring Suites Tucson South (10.36 mi) offers suites or connecting rooms and on-site laundry.
+La Quinta Inn by Wyndham Tucson East (0.96 mi, from $87/night), Hampton Inn & Suites Tucson East / Williams Center (0.97 mi, from $174/night), and Hilton Tucson East (1.63 mi, from $170/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Are there budget-friendly hotels near Palo Verde Park?